ageofbritannia/AOBDevelopment-BugReporter/README.md

 # AOBShardIssueReport
-Report bugs and issues these will be investigated by Aj who will respond in due course thanks
+Pleaese report bugs and issues using the issues button on Github these will be investigated by Aj who will respond in due course thanks